shudarshon/ansible_role/roles/php-nginx-wp/README.md

 # About

-This repository contains ansible role for php and nginx setup.
+This repository contains ansible role for php, nginx and wordpress setup.
 Molecule is used to perform testing of ansible role in docker image with Testinfra.
 Supported OS:

 * Ubuntu/Debian
 * RedHat/CentOS